Iran voices sympathy with Hurricane Harvey victims

-On Thursday, Iranian Foreign Ministry spokesman Bahram Qassemi expressed regret over the deaths and the multi-billion-dollar damage caused by the monster storm, expressing sympathy with the bereaved families of the victims and those affected, presstv.ir reported.
+On Thursday, Iranian Foreign Ministry spokesman Bahram Qassemi expressed regret over the deaths and the multi-billion-dollar damage caused by the monster storm, expressing sympathy with the bereaved families of the victims and those affected, Press TV reported.

 The Category Four hurricane has killed at least 44 people in Texas, officials said on Thursday, and forced 32,000 people into shelters since it came ashore last Friday near Rockport on the Gulf of Mexico coast, triggering unprecedented flooding.